Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 We first run a cross-validated Lasso of $Y$ on $(X,Z)$ using the \texttt{cv.glmnet} function~\citep{glmnet} for model selection; all $X_j$ that are selected by this Lasso step is then merged into $Z$.
 For any selected $X_j$, we will skip the regression of $\EE[X_j\given Z]$ and directly set $\hat{f}_{x,j}(Z_i) = X_{i,j}$ for all training samples.
 We also evaluate an oracle counterpart which uses the ground truth of the structure and the true conditional expectations for those $X_j\indep Y\given Z$; we skip the regression for those $X_j$ with a direct impact on $Y$, as outlined in Section~\ref{sec:robustness}.

-Figure~\ref{fig:simu_2} plots the RMSE (left) and bias (right) of all coefficients $\hat\theta_j$, averaged over $N=1000$ replicates.
+Figure~\ref{fig:simu_2} plots the RMSE (left) and bias (right) of all coefficients $\hat\theta_j$ with various sample sizes, averaged over $N=1000$ replicates.
 The plot for standard deviations of $\hat\theta_j$ is in Figure~\ref{fig:simu_sd} in Appendix~\ref{app:simu_lowd}.
 We again see an improved RMSE especially for nonzero entries (blue).
 While the RMSE is less stable across different entries, perhaps because of the additional uncertainty introduced in the structure learning step, it is in general better than plain Lasso and comparable to the oracle.
 Similar to the previous setting, this reduction of RMSE mainly comes from a reduced bias as shown in the right panel of Figure~\ref{fig:simu_2}.
-In general, this shows the ability of our method to adapt to approximate conditional independence and maintain certain efficiency gain.
+In general, our method is able to adapt to approximate conditional independence and maintain certain efficiency gain.

 We summarize the prediction performance in Figure~\ref{fig:simu_2_pred}.
 The excess risk of modular prediction lies between that of the oracle counterpart and the Lasso.
 Still, the relative improvement in terms of prediction MSE is present yet smaller due to the irreducible noise.